top of page

 Disney's Disability Access Service page on a laptop

-When you're traveling with a neurodiverse child or adult, thoughtful planning can make all the difference.
-From autism and ADHD to sensory sensitivities and anxiety, this section focuses on planning a Walt Disney World trip that supports your loved one’s unique needs—without sacrificing the fun.
+When you’re traveling with a neurodivergent child or adult, thoughtful planning can make all the difference.
+From autism and ADHD to sensory sensitivities and anxiety, this section focuses on planning a Walt Disney World trip that supports your loved one’s unique needs — without sacrificing the fun.

-Curious about how Disney’s DAS system works?
-Learn what the Disability Access Service is, how to request registration, and how it can help eligible guests access attractions with reduced wait times during their Walt Disney World visit.
-Read more
+Curious about how Disney’s Disability Access Service (DAS) works?
+This guide explains what DAS is, how registration works, and how it may help eligible guests access attractions with reduced wait times during a Walt Disney World visit.
+Read more about DAS

 🧚♀️ Used DAS in the past?
-Disney updated its DAS policy in 2024.
-Click here to read about the changes.
+Disney updated its DAS policies in 2024.
+Learn what’s changed and how the current system compares to previous years.

 Disney's Disability Access Service Logo